SM 25x250 [2xM8] / N52 - magnetic roller

 Apart from immense strength, neodymium magnets have the following advantages:

 - They do not lose their strength (of the magnet).
-After about 10 years, their power decreases by only ~1% (theoretically),
+After approximately 10 years, their power decreases by only ~1% (theoretically),

-- They are highly resistant to demagnetization by external magnetic field,
+- They protect against demagnetization caused by external magnetic field extremely well,

 - They exhibit very high magnetic induction on the surface of the magnet,

-- Thanks to the flexibility in shaping or the ability to adapt to specific requirements – neodymium magnets can be produced in various forms and dimensions, which amplifies their universality in usage.
+- The ability for precise shaping and customization to specific needs – neodymium magnets can be produced in various forms and dimensions, which enhances their versatility in applications.

 Disadvantages of neodymium magnets:

-- They can break when subjected to a powerful impact.
-If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
-The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,
+- They are fragile when subjected to a powerful impact.
+If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
+The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,

 - Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,